lojzimjm/dissertation/README.md

 The following steps are optional since the required samples of data needed to run the models are provided with the github repo.
 However, if you would like to start from scratch, I have a few thoughts.
 1. If you are planning to start from notebook 1, please note that this notebook takes a substantial amount of time (many hours) to run.
 The Portland-Vancouver API is finnicky, does not always respond, and the data returned may not match identically with the data provided with the repo.
 As such, I _do not_ recommend starting from this notebook
 2. If you are planning to begin from notebook 2, data in the Data/Intermediate directory will be overwritten.
-This should not be a problem, except that the raw data included with the repo is a sample of the full raw data utilized in my dissertation, and as such, overwriting the intermediate data with the sample raw data may change some of the results in subseqeunt notebooks.
+This should not be a problem for running the following notebooks, but the raw data included with the repo is a sample of the full raw data utilized in my dissertation, and as such, overwriting the intermediate data may change some of the results in subseqeunt notebooks.
+The only real work that happens in notebook 2 is that all data is formatted into similar CSV files and linear interpolation is used for imputation.
+However, the linear interpolation was found to be inadequate and as such, the imputation results in notebook 2 are never used again.
 3. Of notebooks 1, 2, and 3, I would recommend beginning here.
-In reality, none of the interesting stuff happens until notebook 3.
-In this notebook, missing data is actually imputed.
-However, this notebook can also be skipped as the data which has been imputed is already included with the repo.
+In this notebook, we actually impute missing data using a modified temporal medians method.
+However, this notebook can also be skipped if desired as the data which has been imputed is already included with the repo.

 #### Running Notebooks 4 and On